 - Super Simple Fresh Fig and Pistachio Salad with Pomegranate Dressing from An Edible Mosaic

-Burrata Peach Salad with Butter Lettuce, Basil, and Pistachio
+Burrata Peach Salad with Bacon, Butter Lettuce, Basil, and Pistachio

 - 1 medium head butter lettuce leaves torn off the head

-- 6 oz ball of fresh burrata cheese
+- 6 ounces ball of fresh burrata cheese

 - 1 medium ripe peach thinly sliced